clarkzinzow/Cmm-Compiler/README.md

 ## Getting Started

-Testing the compiler is very easy.
+Trying out the compiler is very easy.

 1. Clone or download this repository.
 2. Navigate to the repository directory.